timhwang21/gitbook/programming/databases/metrics.md

 - If you want to calculate distinct counts constrained by combinations of columns, you might have to duplicate rollup data into separate rollup tables
 - Slicing and dicing in unintended ways can be hard (e.g. slice by hour when you roll per minute, count a different metric)
   - Double counting (can be solved by aggregating at the end of every rollup period, but cannot provide results until period ends, and backfilling is harder)

-### Materialized views
+- Bad data can propagate through rollup entries and be hard to fix or even detect

-Downsides are that as you start supporting more analytics use cases, the amount of analytics Additionally, this is more logic that exists outside of the application level, further complicating deploys, etc.
+#### Materialized views

 Strengths: